1057405bcltd/poloniex-get-trades/README.md

 ##	Running ##

-From the command line:
+To view process output at the console and capture it in a log file, log.txt:

-	$ node get-trades.js
+	$ node get-trades.js | tee log.txt

 A more detailed trace of activity is available by enabling debug mode:

-	$ DEBUG=debug node get-trades.js

-Process output can be captured in a log file:

-	$ node get-trades.js > log.txt

-To both view process output in the console and capture it in a log file:

-	$ node get-trades.js | tee log.txt
+	$ DEBUG=debug node get-trades.js | tee log.txt

 ##	Output ##